Trending Topics

 Questions

-• If you are hired in a position requiring at least 30 hours of work per week for at least nine months per year, the affected employer must place you in the UNC Optional Retirement Plan (ORP), or a “Similar Plan” (not yet adopted), or give you a choice between the ORP and the “Similar Plan.”
+- If you are hired in a position requiring at least 30 hours of work per week for at least nine months per year, the affected employer must place you in the UNC Optional Retirement Program (ORP) or a “Similar Plan” (not yet adopted), or give you a choice between the ORP and the “Similar Plan.”

-• After working with the affected employer, if you go to work for a non-affected employer that is not a UNC institution, in a position requiring TSERS membership, then you will join TSERS.
-Your time with the affected employer will not count toward your TSERS benefits, for eligibility or calculation purposes.
+- After working with the affected employer, if you go to work for a non-affected employer that is not a UNC System institution, in a position requiring TSERS membership, then you will join TSERS.
+Your time participating in the ORP will not count toward your TSERS benefits, for eligibility or calculation purposes.

-• If you cease employment with the affected employer on or after January 1, 2024, and you are later rehired by an affected employer, you will be treated as a new employee.
+- If you cease employment with the affected employer on or after January 1, 2024, and you are later rehired by an affected employer without working for a different (non-affected) employer in between, you will be treated as a new employee upon hire.
 That means you cannot resume earning benefits under TSERS (see Q&A #2).
 Also, your service after being rehired will not count toward TSERS thresholds such as 5, 10, 20, 25, or 30 years.
 This could cause a long delay in your eligibility for retirement or retiree health care benefits, or even prevent your eligibility.

 If I take a job with an affected employer on or after January 1, 2024, can I remain under TSERS?